 Overview

-Nate Sussman is a transactional attorney who advises clients on corporate, commercial and regulatory matters.
+Nate Sussman is a transactional attorney who advises companies and well-known individuals on corporate, commercial and regulatory matters.

 In addition to his broader practice, Nate advises clients on the diverse array of legal issues that arise in connection with artificial intelligence.
 He serves as co-chair of Munger, Tolles & Olson’s Generative AI Task Force and is a frequent public commenter on AI and the law.